-Connecting the Shenandoah and Great Smoky Mountains National Parks, the Blue Ridge Parkway is one of the most important automobile parkways in the United States and one of the most visited National Park units in the nation.
+Connecting the Shenandoah and Great Smoky Mountains National Parks, the Blue Ridge Parkway is one of the most important automobile parkways in the United States and one of the nation’s most visited National Park units.

 The idea for the Blue Ridge Parkway was born in the Great Depression-era when President Franklin Delano Roosevelt visited the newly constructed Skyline Drive in Virginia in 1933.
 As part of his ambitious “New Deal” program, Roosevelt convened the governors of Virginia, North Carolina, and Tennessee and asked that a planning team be created.
 On November 24, 1933, Interior Secretary Harold Ickes approved this “park-to-park” highway as a public works project.
 Though the nation was experiencing great economic turmoil, automobile ownership was on the increase.
 Further, the project would create thousands of jobs in the region.